 A group of concerned citizens who formed an alliance to educate and organize locals about the land sale and development of the Groome United Methodist Church 135 acre parcel on New Road.
 Since our formation several other developments have been proposed, including townhomes on the Brittingham property by Canary Creek and a commercial rezoning request on Old Orchard Road.
 We must unite as neighbors to have input.
 The people we have spoken to have been overwhelmingly in support of preserving the New Road corridor along the Great Marsh.
 Visit our "Meetings" page for upcoming meeting information and our "How To Help" page to get involved.

 As citizens of the great first town in the first state, we are working to preserve the New Road corridor that abuts the Great Marsh, our last open natural area east of route one in Lewes.
 Once this land is developed it is gone forever.
-Neither the water table or the road can withstand the potential for almost 1500 building lots on this now open space.
+Neither the water table or the road can withstand the potential for so many new homes on this now open space.
 We cannot sit quietly and watch the beauty that has attracted so many to our lovely town be destroyed, as we are dedicated to preservation in Lewes.